 A differential module over a differential ring is a module equipped with an (abelian group) endomorphism which satisfies a product rule (with respect to the ring derivation) for scalar multiplication.
-These have been studied in many places: for example [10], [1, 9].
+These have been studied in many places: for example [8], [7], [1].
 Our focus here will be on those which are finitely generated and projective as modules.
-Not all our results require that the module be finitely generated, and we indicate where this assumption is not needed.
-We recall, however, that when the ring is connected and Noetherian, as is often the case, then Bass has shown that non-finitely generated projective modules are free [4, Cor.
-4.5, p.
-31]; when this happens, our relevant results are immediate.

-Later in this introduction we will summarize the results to be obtained in this article.
+Later in this introduction we will summarize the results to be obtained in this paper.
 But first we would like to reflect on the conceptual framework of our investigation.

 Just as a module over a commutative ring is a (concrete) representation of the ring as endomorphisms of an abelian group, a differential module over a commutative ring is both a representation of the ring as endomorphisms of an abelian group and a representation of the derivation as an inner derivation given by a designated endomorphism of the group which stabilizes the image of the ring.
 This stabilizing condition is strong and can be obscure: up to modification by endomorphisms which commute with the image of the ring, there can only be one.
 So differential modules as representations may not be as useful as modules are in the non-differential context.
 On the other hand, differential modules have proven to be a useful context in which to examine differential equations.
 As we will recall below, differential module structures on finitely generated free modules correspond to (linear, homogeneous, monic, matrix) differential equations, and complete sets of solutions of such equations correspond to module bases of constants.
+In the case of a differential field, where all modules are free, this connection is covered in [8];